-- In every Semester the first two courses (viz.
-PH-101, PH-102, PH-201, PH-202, PH-301, PH-302, PH-401 and PH-402) are compulsory. - Out of the list of Optional courses in each Semester two courses are to be offered. - A student has to successfully complete 16 courses for the Master's Degree. - A student can choose the entire 16 course in the Department of Philosophy. - A student has to choose at least 12 courses (of 4 credits each) from the Department of Philosophy (i.e. at least three courses -including compulsory courses- each semester) and at the most 4 courses (i.e., at the most 16 credits in all, one course of 4 credits per semester) can be taken from any other department/s as interdisciplinary courses, such that the total number of credits is at least 64 out of which 75% credits are from the Department of Philosophy. - Dissertation and Thematic Course: In addition to a wide range of options, the syllabus provides for 'Dissertation' in semester IV and "Open Courses? in semesters III and IV the details of which will be declared separately. - The lists of readings and references will be updated by the Department and by the respective teachers from time to time.
+- a) In every Semester the first two courses (viz.
+PH-101, PH-102, PH-201, PH-202, PH-301, PH- 302, PH-401 and PH-402) are compulsory. - b) Out of the list of Optional courses in each Semester two courses are to be offered. - c) A student has to successfully complete 16 courses for the Master's Degree. - d) A student can choose the entire 16 course in the Department of Philosophy. - e) A student has to choose at least 12 courses (of 5 credits each) from the Department of Philosophy (i.e. at least three courses -including compulsory courses- each semester) and at the most 4 courses (i.e., at the most 20 credits in all, one course of 5 credits per semester) can be taken from any other department/s as interdisciplinary courses, such that the total number of credits is at least 80 out of which 75% credits are from the Department of Philosophy. - f) Dissertation and Thematic Course: In addition to a wide range of options, the syllabus provides for 'Dissertation' in semester IV and, Open Thematic courses in semesters II, III and IV the details of which will be declared separately. - g) The lists of readings and references will be updated by the Department and by the respective teachers from time to time.